-Subject to the procedural parameters outlined in Section 4 of this catalog, the College reserves the right to require a student to withdraw from the College for any action deemed detrimental to the College, faculty, staff, or another student as determined by the Dean of Academic Affairs.
+Subject to the procedural parameters outlined in Section 4 of this catalog, the College reserves the right to require a student to withdraw from the College for any action deemed detrimental to the College, faculty, staff, or another student as determined by the Dean of Academic Affairs and/or Vice President of Academic Operations.
 The College also reserves the right to immediately remove any student that poses a substantial threat to the campus community and/or who significantly disrupts ongoing campus instruction.
 Failure to read this catalog or other published and posted materials does not excuse the student from the requirements and regulations described therein.